 Aim for this amount: Consume no more than 15,000 international units (IU) a day while pregnant or just before becoming pregnant.

-- Q Is calcium safe for pregnant women or nursing mothers?
+- Q Are buckshorn plantain supplements safe for pregnant or nursing women?

 - Q What foods are harmful to eat while I am pregnant?